le0kar0ub1/ParadigmShift/doc/datamodel/datamodel.md

 Ok got the model, but how is it implemented on the AWS environment ?

-The database CURRENTLY used is the AWS [DynamodDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html).
+The database currently used is the AWS [DynamodDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html).

 DynamoDB is a scalable [noSQL](https://en.wikipedia.org/wiki/NoSQL) database.

 ## Implementation 'problems'

-In the process we will have to `query` on the entry `isScheduled`.
+In the processus we will have to `query` on the entry `isScheduled`.
 The problem is that *DynamoDB* does not allow us to create a *secondary index* with boolean type.

 So, we will be forced to `scan` the database instead of `query`.

 This is not an error, but in a clarity mindset the choice has been to NOT used `sparse` method.

-For a little explaination, we would have been able to set `isScheduled` as a _String_ and mark it with a *"X"* when scheduled is active and nothing if not.
+For a little explaination, we would have been able to set `isScheduled` as a _String_ and mark it with a *"X"* when the scheduling is active and nothing if not.

 This method works very well but involves a loss of coherence and understanding.